LiuYiSong/websocket-cross-server-adapter/README.md

 - Each instance must use a different port.
 - If you need to enable remote access, please refer to the official configuration file documentation and modify the bind setting to allow connections from the desired hosts.

-After completing the preparation, let's start our cross-service communication example.

-Our WebSocketCrossServerAdapter internally uses **ioredis** as the Node.js client library for interacting with Redis.
-Only utilizes Redis's **Publish/Subscribe** (Pub/Sub) feature and does **not** involve any data persistence or key-value storage, ensuring a lightweight, fast, and stateless design.

 This framework uses ioredis as the underlying Redis client.
 All Redis-related configuration parameters are passed directly to ioredis.
 For detailed configuration options and usage, please refer to the official ioredis documentation for best practices and comprehensive guidance.